varocketry/guitar-mastery-hub/public/lessons/lesson_014_first_complete_song_stand_by_me.md

 ---

-## Ã°Å¸"â€¦ PRACTICE SCHEDULE FOR THIS LESSON
+## 📋 PRACTICE SCHEDULE FOR THIS LESSON

 ### Week 1: Learning & Building